USCGC Onondaga

-By May 1942, Captain Parker expanded his fleet with two old destroyers (King, Talbot), four additional Coast Guard cutters (Haida, Atalanta, Aurora, Cyane), some more converted fishing boats (YP-86, YP-88, YP-93, YP-148, YP-152, YP-153, YP-155, YP-399, YP-400), three seaplane tenders (Williamson, Gillis, and Casco) with twenty PBY Catalinas, four PT Boats (PT-22, PT-24, PT-27, PT-28), and a heavily armed, converted lightship (Swiftsure) to serve as an examination vessel at the entrance to Icy Strait.
+By May 1942, Captain Parker expanded his fleet with two old destroyers (King, Talbot), four additional Coast Guard cutters (Haida, Atalanta, Aurora, Cyane), some more converted fishing boats (YP-86, YP-88, YP-93, YP-148, YP-152, YP-153, YP-155, YP-250, YP-251, YP-399, YP-400), three seaplane tenders (Williamson, Gillis, and Casco) with twenty PBY Catalinas, four PT Boats (PT-22, PT-24, PT-27, PT-28), and a heavily armed, converted lightship (Swiftsure) to serve as an examination vessel at the entrance to Icy Strait.
 Charleston alone possessed sonar, or guns larger than three inch.
 She, together with the destroyers and cutters, saw constant use as escorts for the freighters that brought workers and material to the new bases and airfields, none of which were complete at this time.

 Toward the end of May, when the Japanese sent one task force towards Midway and another towards the Aleutians, tension quickened throughout the Pacific.
 Rear Admiral Robert A. Theobald, USN, Commander North Pacific Force, who had been headquartered at Kodiak through the early part of May, put to sea on 1 June in Nashville (CL-43) and rendezvoused with his augmented cruiser task force to thwart the Japanese Alaska venture.
 However, "Efforts to meet the enemy," writes Willoughby "were unavailing, and there was no fleet action in Alaskan waters."

-Cutter Onondaga, with Lieutenant Commander S. P. Mehlman, USCG, in command, joined with the other patrol craft (Charleston, Haida, Cyane, Aurora, Bonham, and 14 YP patrol vessels) and an old ocean tugboat (Oriole) formed the Surface Search Group of this Northern Pacific Force.
+Cutter Onondaga, with Lieutenant Commander S. P. Mehlman, USCG, in command, joined with the other patrol craft (Charleston, Haida, Cyane, Aurora, Bonham, and 14 YP patrol vessels) and a former minesweeper redesignated as an ocean tugboat (Oriole) formed the Surface Search Group of this Northern Pacific Force.
 They were to be assisted by the Air Search Group, composed of twenty PBYs and one B-17 Flying Fortress.
 Together these forces were to act as pickets to signal any Japanese approach.

 In fact, the Japanese sought to capture nothing east of Adak, which is nearly five hundred miles from Dutch Harbor.
 No Japanese plan for invading the Alaskan mainland, Canada, or the United States existed.
 The Aleutian section of the Midway operation was essentially defensive, although also diversionary.
 Its object was to prevent a U.S. invasion of Japan.